REditorSupport/vscode-R/README.md

 The first values are the default and all subsequent values after `|` are available choices.
 The `"Two" | "Active" | "Beside"` are popular values from `ViewColumn` to specify which view column should the corresponding tab appears in VSCode.

+## RStudio addin support

+The session watcher allows RStudio addins to be executed via an `{rstudioapi}` emulation layer.

+The extension provides the command `r.launchAddinPicker` which opens a filterable list of installed addins that can be launched.
+Bind this to a key, or access it from the command palette as `R: Launch RStudio Addin`.

+Alternatively, individual addin functions can be bound to keys using `r.runRCommand` as described in _Creating keybindings for R commands_ below.

+See the wiki for [lists of supported `{rstudioapi}` commands, and verified compatible addin packages]().

 ### How to disable it

 For the case of basic usage, turning off `r.sessionWatcher` in VSCode settings is sufficient